Please note CHA Learning reserves the right to modify, cancel, or make additions to these policies and procedures at any time.

 Income Tax Receipts

 Education fees paid to CHA Learning may be used to reduce income tax for qualifying students.
-Students enrolled in Health Information Management will receive T2202 forms.
-Students enrolled in all other courses with tuition greater than $100.00 will receive an official receipt.
-All forms will be mailed to the address on record; students should notify CHA Learning immediately following any change of address.
-When available, students can download their tax form from the learning management system.
-Students will be notified of the delivery method in advance.
+Students enrolled in Health Information Management will receive T2202 Tuition and Enrolment Certificates which will include eligible HIM core curriculum courses.
+Students enrolled in all other courses with tuition greater than $100.00 will receive an official tax receipt.
+When available, students can download their tax forms and receipts from the student portal.

 An administrative fee is applicable for duplicate or replacement tax receipts.
 To purchase, click here.